Build virtual reality applications for Android and iOS using Unity and the Google VR SDK.

 Unity's native integration with Google VR makes it easy to build Android applications for Daydream and Cardboard.
 The Google VR SDK for Unity provides additional features like spatialized audio, Daydream controller support, utilities and samples.

-Using the native integration requires Unity 5.6.
+Using the native integration requires Unity 5.6 or later.

 Unity's native support for Google VR makes it easy to:

 - Begin a new VR Unity project from scratch

 - Adapt an existing Unity 3D application to VR

 - Make an app that can easily switch in and out of VR mode

 - Detecting user interaction with the system (via trigger or controller).